Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: Numerical experiments

-In order to evaluate the performance of our randomized subspace iteration for larger matrices, we apply it to the carbon dimer molecule \ce{C2}, with computational details given in Table \ref{tab:params} and results given in Table \ref{tab:C2data}.
-For \ce{C2} at its equilibrium bond length, with iterates compressed to $m=150,000$ nonzero elements per column, estimates of the ten lowest-energy eigenvalues differ from exact eigenvalues by less than 0.09 m$E_\text{h}$.
-Standard errors after 50,000 iterations (30,000 of which were included in matrix averages) are less than $4 \times 10^{-5}$ m$E_\text{h}$.
+In order to evaluate the performance of our randomized subspace iteration for higher-dimensional problems, we applied it to the carbon dimer molecule \ce{C2}, with computational details given in Table \ref{tab:params} and results given in Table \ref{tab:C2data}.
+For both equilibrium and stretched \ce{C2}, we constructed the matrix $\mathbf{U}$ of initial eigenvector estimates by diagonalizing $\mathbf{H}$ in a subspace of restricted orbital occupations (i.e.~a restriction from 26 to just 9 orbitals).

+Randomized subspace iteration performs well for \ce{C2} at its equilibrium bond length.
+With iterates compressed to $m=150,000$ nonzero elements per column, estimates of the ten lowest-energy eigenvalues differ from exact eigenvalues by less than 0.09 m$E_\text{h}$.
+Standard errors after 50,000 iterations (choosing $i_\text{min} = 20,000$) are less than $4 \times 10^{-5}$ m$E_\text{h}$.